I’m sharing another pour and cook recipe! This is the easiest and fastest way to make creamy white chicken korma.

 - ¼ cup water

 - Blend the ingredients listed under “yogurt sauce” and pour this over the raw chicken.
 Mix well.

 - Secure the lid, close the pressure valve and cook for 5 minutes at high pressure.

-- While waiting for the chicken to cook, add the cashews, poppy seeds and heavy cream to the blender (I don’t bother rinsing) and let this sit (to allow the nuts and seeds to soften).
+- While waiting for the chicken to cook, add the cashews, sesame seeds or poppy seeds and heavy cream to the blender (I don’t bother rinsing) and let this sit (to allow the nuts and seeds to soften).